Zondax/filecoin-solidity/README.md

 ---

+## :warning::warning: DISCLAIMER :warning::warning:

-:warning::warning: This project is in beta stage.
-Please, feel free to report any bug you encounter with. :warning::warning:
+### This project is in beta stage.
+Please, feel free to report any bug you encounter with.

 --